About ACAP

 About Us

-NCAC’s Arts & Culture Advocacy Program (ACAP) is the only national project dedicated to working directly with individual artists, authors, playwrights, curators, and other creatives involved in censorship disputes.
-Launched in 2000, ACAP protects artists’ participation in democratic dialogue by defending public access to their work and supporting artists’ ability to freely express views that might be unpopular or controversial.
+NCAC’s Arts & Culture Advocacy Program (ACAP) is the only national project dedicated to protecting artistic freedom within the United States.
+Launched in 2000, ACAP upholds artists’ participation in democratic dialogue by defending public access to their work and supporting their ability to freely express views that might be unpopular or controversial.
 ACAP resolves controversies through education and advocacy, avoiding the need for legal action.

 Artist Feature: